romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 - Lunch near the eclogite-granulite contact after a 2-km walk from the last mirador to the *Pico Gargacido-Monte Faroleiro* area.
 - In the early afternoon, group picture at the most scenic lookout of the Cabo Ortegal lighthouse on eclogite outcrops.

-> NOTE Marco: check if this intro is fine.
-I have tried to make the guide valid even beyond this excursion by not using any "we will" etc. I have thus restricted the description of the excursion outline to a brief introduction for each day.

 <img src="cabo-ortegal/fieldguide_figures/hp-ht-units-stops.png"
 style="max-width:75%; max-height: 1000px; height: auto;"/>